milanofthe/pathsim/README.md

 ## Overview

 PathSim is a minimalistic and flexible block-based time-domain system simulation framework in Python.
 It provides a modular and intuitive approach to modeling and simulating complex dynamical systems using a directed computational graph.
-It is similar to Matlabs Simulink in spirit but works very differetly under the hood.
+It is similar to Matlab Simulink in spirit but works very differently under the hood.

 Key features of PathSim include: